Body of Evidence (1993 film): Plot

 Footage from Marsh's home video reveals that he had an affair with his secretary, Joanne Braslow, who is a key witness against Rebecca.
 He also had previously left Joanne more money in his will before beginning his relationship with Rebecca.
 She says that she was hurt but she loved him and would never hurt him.
 However, there is evidence that she bought the murder weapon.
-Rebecca suggests to Frank that the secretary tried to frame her, but he is now less sure of her innocence in the crime.
+Rebecca suggests to Frank that Joanne tried to frame her but he is now less sure of her innocence in the crime.
 Rebecca takes the stand and her surprising testimony that Roston had an affair with another man convinces the jury, which acquits her.
 Before leaving court, she mockingly thanks Frank and indicates that she is guilty after all.

-Frank still cannot resist going to Rebecca's home, where he overhears an incriminating conversation between her and Marsh's doctor, Alan Paley.
+Frank still cannot resist going to Rebecca's home, where he overhears an incriminating conversation between her and Marsh's doctor Alan Paley.
 He confronts the co-conspirators, realizing that it was Paley who supplied the fatal dose of cocaine.
-Rebecca is amused by Frank's discovery of her manipulating him, but Paley is shocked to learn that she was in a sexual relationship with Frank as well.
+Rebecca is amused by Frank's discovery of her manipulating him but Paley is shocked to learn that she was in a sexual relationship with Frank as well.
 Rebecca mocks both men, bluntly acknowledging that she used her sexual prowess to control and humiliate both of them, as well as Marsh.
 Paley realizes she does not care about him and becomes enraged.

 After a struggle with Frank who tries to save Rebecca, Paley shoots her twice.
 She plunges from a window to her death.
 Paley is arrested for murdering her.

-Before leaving the scene with his wife to repair their relationship, Frank then tells Garret he should've won the case with Garrett replying: "I did".
+Before leaving the scene with Sharon to repair their relationship, Frank then tells Garrett he should've won the case with Garrett replying: "I did".

 Production

-Body of Evidence was filmed in Portland, Oregon, with the Pittock Mansion serving as a primary location.
+Body of Evidence was largely filmed in Portland, Oregon in the spring of 1992, with the Pittock Mansion serving as a primary location.
 The cemetery scene featured in the beginning of the film was shot on location at Lone Fir Cemetery.
+After a month of shooting wrapped in Portland, the production moved to Los Angeles where filming was finished.

 Julianne Moore said her nude scene in this movie was "just awful": "I was too young to know better.
 It was the first time I'd been asked to get naked and it turned out to be completely extraneous and gratuitous."